 When it come to recruiting and hiring, so much of what is important comes from the heart.
 The heart is rarely focused on when it comes to the professional world.
-When you think about it though, people spend on average 40 hours a week at work, and when you are surrounding yourself around people for that long, wouldn’t you want to make sure they are people you want to be around?
+When you think about it though, people spend on average 40 hours a week at work, and when you are surrounding yourself with people for that long, wouldn’t you want to make sure they are people you want to be around?

 Barbara Fredrickson, the author of Love.
 2.0, said: “When people are made to feel cared for, nurtured, and growing, that will serve the organization well.
 Because those feelings drive commitment and loyalty just like it would in any relationship.
-If you feel uniquely seen, understood, valued and appreciated, then that will hook you into being committed to that team, leader and organization.
+If you feel uniquely seen, understood, valued and appreciated, then that will hook you into being committed to that team, leader, and organization.
 This is how positive emotions work.”

 So, here are the 5 best ways to show “love” to your existing employees:

 1. Be willing to go above and beyond to help your employees out